matthijscox/TreeViewWidget.jl/README.md

 ## Example

-Create a treeview widget from a treeview structure
+Create a treeview widget from a treeview structure:
 ```
     tree = TreeViewRoot()
     beverages = TreeViewNode("Beverages")